dipeshkumar123/paradise-nursery/README.md

 # 🌿 Paradise Nursery Shopping App

 React + Vite single page application for browsing houseplants, managing a cart, and completing the peer-review assignment criteria.
-The project ships with Redux Toolkit for state management and a clean UI scaffold that we will expand in later steps.
+The project ships with Redux Toolkit for state management and production-ready pages for landing, catalog, and cart experiences.

 ## Features

-- Vite-powered React application with lightning-fast reloads.
+- Landing hero with CTA that routes into the catalog experience.
+- Product catalog grouped by category with six curated plants and Redux-powered cart toggles.
+- Shopping cart page featuring quantity controls, subtotal calculations, and checkout placeholder messaging.
-- Redux Toolkit store configured with cart and product slices.
+- Redux Toolkit store configured with reusable selectors and actions for cart and product management.
-- Project shell outlining the landing page and catalog tasks.
-- Opinionated styling baseline tailored for a nursery-themed experience.
+- Vite-powered developer experience with ESLint and build scripts.

 ## Getting Started